Vam Sat Ecological Tourist Center

 Location & History

-Located in Can Gio District, Vam Sat lies between the two rivers Vam Sat and Long Tau.
-The area used to belong to Dong Nai Province before being merged into Ho Chi Minh City in 1978.
-During resistance war against American invaders, Vam Sat was destroyed by bombs and defoliants, yet it’s now having the most gorgeous world biosphere reserve of mangrove forest, thanks to a reforestation program launched in 1996.
+Located in Can Gio District, Vam Sat lies between the Vam Sat and Long Tau rivers.
+The area previously belonged to Dong Nai Province before being incorporated into Ho Chi Minh City in 1978.
+During the Vietnam War, Vam Sat suffered extensive destruction from bombs and defoliants.
+However, thanks to a reforestation initiative launched in 1996, it has transformed into a stunning biosphere reserve rich in mangrove forests, which is now recognized as a UNESCO World Biosphere Reserve since 2000.Photo: internet

 Salt-Marsh Forest Ecological Tourist Zone